scohenma/COHEN-Python_Portfolio/NERStreamlitAPP/README.md

 - https://github.com/explosion/spacy-models/releases/download/en_core_web_sm-3.8.0/en_core_web_sm-3.8.0-py3-none-any.whl

 ### Instructions
-Open `app.py` and follow the step-by-step instructions written at the top of the file to run the app.
+1. Open a terminal.
+2. Navigate to the project directory where `app.py` is located: cd NERStreamlitApp
+3. Run the following command to start the app: streamlit run app.py

+The app will automatically open in your default web browser.

 - - -
 ## App Features